Choosing a Stage for Local Files¶

 Each table has a Snowflake stage allocated to it by default for storing files.
 This stage is a convenient option if your files need to be accessible to multiple users and only need to be copied into a single table.

 Note that a table stage is not a separate database object; rather, it is an implicit stage tied to the table itself.
 A table stage has no grantable privileges of its own.
-To stage files to a table stage, you must have OWNERSHIP of the table itself.
+To stage files to a table stage, list the files, or query them on the stage, you must be the table owner (have the role with the OWNERSHIP privilege on the table).

 This option is not appropriate if you need to copy the data in the files into multiple tables.